ruthikx/ReportPothole/README.md

 - Public report flow: submit a report from the mobile app with a photo and location; confirm an `RPT-` id is returned and `Track` can load it.
 - Duplicate/upvote flow: submit or upvote the same nearby report and confirm the existing report's `upvotes` increases.
 - Staff auth: sign in as an engineer/supervisor/commissioner/admin in the admin console and confirm Queue, Escalations, Analytics, and Settings load from the API.
+- Worker creation: create a field worker from admin Settings and confirm the user appears in the worker list.
 - Assignment flow: from admin Queue/Assign, assign an open ticket to a worker and confirm it appears in the worker mobile ticket list.
 - Resolution flow: from the worker mobile app, add an after photo, mark the ticket resolved, and confirm public tracking shows `resolved`.
 - Dashboard: run the dashboard, confirm stats and ward table load, and verify the MapLibre open-ticket map renders ticket clusters.